CarlosjVar/University-Databases2-Project2/README.md

 );
 ```

-Insert the player stats data to its final table, filtering all the unnecesary columns in the process.
+Insert the player stats data to its final table, filtering all the unnecesary columns and all the unwanted rows in the process.
 ```
 INSERT INTO TABLE playerstats
 (